matteocavestri/nixos-config/README.md

 This repository contains my configurations for NixOS and Home Manager.
 The goal of the project is to build a modular system that can adapt to servers, desktops, and laptops.

+## Getting Started

+To start using this configuration, it is necessary to create a hardware configuration in the `hardware` directory.
+The configuration imports the `hardware-configuration.nix` and all the necessary modules for that specific hardware (located in the `./hardware` directory).
+Once the hardware is configured for the machine, other settings can be set from the `flake.nix` file as follows.

 ## Configuration

 Set the parameters of `userSettings` and `systemSettings` in the flake.nix file to configure the system.